American Pickers: Overview

-The show follows antique and collectible pickers Mike Wolfe and Frank Fritz, who travel around the United States to buy (or "pick") various items for resale, for clients, or for their personal collections.
-Danielle Colby runs the office of Wolfe's business, Antique Archaeology, from their home base in LeClaire, Iowa, and more recently at a second location in Nashville, Tennessee.
+The show follows antique and collectible picker Mike Wolfe and a co-host (originally Frank Fritz until 2022), who travel around the United States to buy (or "pick") various items for resale, for clients, or for their personal collections.
+Danielle Colby runs the office of Wolfe's business, Antique Archaeology, from their home base in LeClaire, Iowa.
 They originally traveled in a Mercedes-Benz Sprinter van and now in a Ford Transit.
-Fritz sells his acquisitions at his own shop, and on his website, Frank Fritz Finds, upriver in Savanna, Illinois.
-The men go on the road, not only following up leads that Colby has generated but also "freestyling" – stopping at places that look like they might hold items worth buying.
+The pickers go on the road, not only following up leads that Colby has generated but also "freestyling"–stopping at places that look like they might hold items worth buying.
 They also pick some places more than once.

-The series introduction is narrated by Wolfe and Fritz.
 The first three seasons used a lengthy introduction, but beginning with Season 4, a shortened version began to be used:

-Mike and Frank explore people's homes, barns, sheds, outbuildings, and other places where they have stored antiques and collectibles.
+The pickers explore people's homes, barns, sheds, outbuildings, and other places where they have stored antiques and collectibles.
 They call upon amateur and serious collectors, hoarders, and also people who have inherited overwhelming collections of items that they don't know what to do with.
-Wolfe, who has been picking since age four, has a particular interest in antique motorcycles, air-cooled Volkswagens, old bicycles and penny-farthings, while Fritz has a fondness for antique toys, oil cans, and old Hondas, with a special love for peanut-related items.
-They have purchased old advertisements and commercial signage, film posters, a rare 15-gallon visible gasoline pump, and a Piaggio Ape (pronounced "ah-pay") that one of their friends told them is probably the only one of its kind in North America.
+Wolfe, who has been picking since age four, has a particular interest in antique motorcycles, air-cooled Volkswagens, old bicycles, and penny-farthings.
+They have purchased old advertisements and commercial signage, film posters, a rare 15-gallon visible gasoline pump, and a Piaggio Ape (pronounced "ah-pay") which a friend told them is probably the only one of its kind in North America.

-In December 2011, American Pickers revealed that Antique Archaeology had leased part of a former 1914 car factory in Nashville, Tennessee, which originally made the Marathon automobile, for a second business location to decrease the distance required to haul their finds from the southern states.
+In December 2011, American Pickers revealed that Antique Archaeology had leased part of a former 1914 car factory in Nashville which originally made the Marathon automobile for a second business location to decrease the distance required to haul their finds from the southern states.
+This location subsequently closed in 2025.

-On March 13, 2018, Mike Wolfe made a cameo as himself on a season 15 episode of NCIS titled "One Man's Trash".
+On July 21, 2021, The History Channel announced that Frank Fritz was leaving American Pickers.
+On July 21, 2022, various news outlets reported that Fritz was hospitalized with a stroke.
+In a late May 2023 visit between Fritz and Wolfe, Fritz deferred rejoining the series at that time due to his health.
+Colby, Mike Wolfe's younger brother Robbie, and friend and antiques expert "Jersey Jon" Szalay have since taken turns accompanying Wolfe on his road trips.
+They also occasionally make their own trips independently.

-On July 21, 2021, The History Channel announced that Frank Fritz would be departing from the cast of American Pickers.
-On July 21, 2022, various news outlets reported that Fritz was hospitalized with a stroke after Wolfe posted about it on social media.
-Since then, Danielle Colby, Mike Wolfe's younger brother Robbie, and friend and antiques expert "Jersey Jon" Szalay have taken turns accompanying Mike on his road trips.
-At times, they also strike out on their own at the same time that Mike Wolfe is on the road.
+Fritz was born on October 11, 1963, and died on September 30, 2024, at the age of 60.